kritigupta531/k-demo/README.md

 # k-demo
-this is my first repository officially.
+This is my first repository officially.
 <br>
-author-Kriti gupta
+Author-Kriti gupta